ReactiveSets/toubkal/README.md

 delivering a full stack scallable and secure framework with highest performances featuring reactive database and fine-grained authorization model.

-The bottom line is that Toubkal allows you to write the minimum amount of code while resulting in the highest performance reactive applications you could only dream of writing liberating your creativity and allowing you to finaly beat large teams of developpers.
+The bottom line is that Toubkal allows you to write with less code higher performance reactive applications, liberating your creativity.

 ## Introduction
-Toubkal is a high-productivity, high-performances, scalable, reactive web application framework aiming at massively improving productivity, reducing servers' environmental footprint, and increasing mobile clients battery life by making an optimal use of server, network and client resources.
+Toubkal is a high-productivity, high-performances, scalable, reactive web application framework aiming at improving productivity, reducing servers' environmental footprint, and increasing mobile clients battery life by making an optimal use of server, network and client resources.

 ### Development Stage
 Toubkal is already very reliable thanks to its comprehensive test suite and is